ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/example-star-wars-code-first.md

 dotnet new -i HotChocolate.Templates.StarWars
 ```

-After you have installed this template you can just fire up the follwing command in order to get the example up and running:
+After you have installed this template you can just fire up the following command in order to get the example up and running:

 ```bash
 mkdir starwars